 - Add a relationship between the main data table and the new table.
 I originally got this working with a disconnected table, but I changed it so that it could be used with a more universal data model with related fact & dimension tables.

 - Add a primary measure that includes a variation on ALL() so that a selection will not filter down the bar/column chart to the selection only.
 My measure was called Cost and was built as CALCULATE(SUM(Data[Cost Base]), ALL(Items[Item])).
-This will be added to the Tooltip as well and represents the positive value of the data.
+The Tooltip will display this as well, which represents the positive value of the data.

 - Add a stacked bar or stacked column chart to the Power BI report canvas.
 Be sure to add the Display measure to Value and the field related to the eventual selection to Legend.
 Add whatever categorical field you want to Axis.

-- Add a slicer to the report canvas.
+- Place a slicer on the report canvas.
 Add the field from the related dimension table to Field for the slicer.

 - Format your visuals as needed.

 - Optionally, go to the Analytics pane and add a Constant Line at 0.
 This helps direct viewers and makes it easier to find the dynamically shifting zero line.